webrecorder/pywb/docs/manual/outbackcdx.rst

 Since pywb also uses the default port 8080, be sure to use a different port for OutbackCDX, eg. ``java -jar outbackcdx*.jar -p 8084``.

-OutbackCDX can generally ingest existing CDX used in OpenWayback simply by POSTing to OutbackCDX at a new collection endpoint.
+OutbackCDX can generally ingest existing CDX used in OpenWayback simply by POSTing to OutbackCDX at a new index endpoint.

 For example, assuming OutbackCDX is running on port 8084, to add CDX for ``index1.cdx``, ``index2.cdx``, run: